Podcast Episode | October 3, 2024

 As the co-founder of a new startup, Ashour also discussed the challenges of launching a new business that is unlike any that have come before – Aspire grows insects as a protein source.
 “You are inventing the plane and flying it at the same time, which is a very thrilling but also terrifying reality.”

-Recorded in front of an audience at the Toronto campus of the Ivey School of Business, the three guests discussed their own career journeys, their hopes for Canada, and offered advice for the students in the audience.
+Hosted by the Ivey Business School’s Ian O. Ihnatowycz Institute for Leadership at the school’s Toronto campus and recorded in front of a live audience, the three guests discussed their own career journeys, their hopes for Canada, and offered advice for the students in the audience.

 Goldy Hyder: